- Hi, I’m Shalini Pillay, India Leader – Global Capability Centres at KPMG India.

 Talent availability and language capabilities

-GCCs are now recognized as a key pillar in achieving that goal.
+GCCs are now recognised as a key pillar in achieving that goal.

 Also read: GCC Market Size In India To Exceed US$100 bn By 2030: Why India Is A Preferred Destination